TheRealMoeder/Energy2Shelly_ESP/README.md

 Tested only with ESP8266 (ESP12F)

-Below thuis line is the original text and Instructions.
+Below this line is the original text and Instructions.
 Webflasher will not use my code !
 Please use PlatformIO or the bin file

 ######################################################################################